datnguyenzzz/nogodb/lib/go-sstable/README.md

 size:   int64
 ```

+Each block consists of some data and a 5 byte trailer: a 1 byte block type and a
+4 byte checksum.
+The checksum is computed over the compressed data and the first
+byte of the trailer (i.e. the block type), and is serialized as little-endian.
+The block type gives the per-block compression used; each block is compressed
+independently

 Footer formats.
 Note that much of the existing footer parsing code assumes that the version (for non-legacy formats)
 and magic number are at the end.